EatZeBaby/dbsql-workshop/user.md

 1. You can create a Genie from a table in the catalog explorer, from the Genie listing page or from a dashboard.
 For this workshop we will create a Genie the Genie listing page
 2. Click on Genie on the left hand navigation pane and click new
-3. Give the Genie the title "Flight Data Genie"
+3. Give the Genie the title "Taxi Data Genie"
-4. Description should say "for users to understand and gather insights on flight data from the year 2007 to 2024"
+4. Description should say "for users to understand and gather insights on taxi data from the year 2025"
-5. Select your warehouse.
-Genie works only on a serverless or pro warehouse
+5. Select a warehouse.
-6. Add your tables (lookupcodes_silver_mv, airports_silver_mv and flights_silver_mv)
+6. Add your tables
   - **Note:** Layer views to reduce the number of columns and add use-case-specific information to increase response quality; and only bring in the tables and columns needed to answer questions for a given domain
 7. You can optionally add sample questions that you know other users are bound to ask consistently...